 The perplexing death of Mike Burns remains with the state's Major Crimes Unit, but State Police spokesman Stephen McCausland said, again, there was nothing new to report.

-"We have a very good idea of what transpired, but we're not going to be releasing any information tonight," McCausland told the Portland Press Herald a day after the slaying.
+"We have a very good idea of what transpired, but we're not going to be releasing any information tonight," McCausland said a day after Burns died.

 As far as police are concerned, that mantra remained intact on Tuesday, almost eight months after Burns' violent death.

 The 54-year-old twice-divorced self-employed computer technician and beloved local Boy Scout troop leader was killed by a single gunshot wound to the head on the front porch of 26 Nye.
 St., a Saco duplex, early the morning of Sept.
 30.

 Police have released little more than what was disclosed in their initial statement, which said they had identified the man who shot Burns and then called 911, and that there were two other men in the house at the time.